jestjs/jest/website/versioned_docs/version-23.x/ExpectAPI.md

 Also under the alias: `.toThrowError(error)`

-> Note: You must wrap the code in a function, otherwise the error will not be caught and the assertion will fail.

 Use `.toThrow` to test that a function throws when it is called.
 For example, if we want to test that `drinkFlavor('octopus')` throws, because octopus flavor is too disgusting to drink, we could write:

 ```js